dmccrearytg/copilot-metadata/docs/getting-started.md

 # Getting Started

+This Getting Started guide targets software developers who would like to generate persona-based questions for an application.

 There are several steps.

-1. Get your Python virtual environment setup and add the necessary Python libraries.
+1. Get your Python virtual environment set up and add the necessary Python libraries.
 We use Conda in this example.
-2. Get your OpenAI API Key and put it in your .zshrc file so it is setup when you start a shell
+2. Get your OpenAI API Key and put it in your .zshrc file so it is set up when you start a shell
 3. Test your API Key
 4. For a new application, generate the personas
 5. For each Persona, generate the questions

 ## Conda Setup

-We recommend you setup a named virtual environment with Conda or a Python VENV.
+We recommend you set up a named virtual environment with Conda or a Python VENV.

 Here are the steps with Conda